-Java is platform-independent object-oriented programming language.
-The key benefits of Java are ‘Write Once And Run Anywhere’, highly configurable and extensible security levels and restrictions, network-centric Programming, dynamically extensible programs, internationalization, high performance and Time-to-Market.
+Java is a platform-independent object-oriented programming language.
+The key benefits of Java are ‘Write Once And Run Anywhere’, highly configurable and extensible security levels and restrictions, network-centric programming, dynamically extensible programs, internationalization, high performance, and Time-to-Market.

-Servlet extends the capabilities of server.
-However it can support any types of request, it’s mostly implemented to support HTTP web protocol which provides web developer with a simple, consistent mechanism for extending the functionality of a Web server and for accessing existing business system.
+Servlet extends the capabilities of the server.
+However, it can support any type of request, it is mostly implemented to support the HTTP web protocol which provides web developers with a simple, consistent mechanism for extending the functionality of a Web server and for accessing the existing business systems.

 Apache Struts is an elegant, extensible framework for building enterprise-ready Java web applications.
 It is designed to streamline the development cycle, starting from building to deployment and maintenance of the application.